 Data are prepared in the source systems using formal operating and acceptance procedures which specify the powers of specific persons.

 The reporting process is controlled by appropriately qualified, skilled and experienced staff.

-PZU monitors changes in external regulations concerning, without limitation, the accounting policy (procedures) and reporting requirements applicable to insurance undertakings and carries out appropriate adaptation processes in these areas.
+PZU monitors changes in external regulations concerning, without limitation, the accounting policy (procedures) and reporting requirements applicable to insurance undertakings since 2013